Quantum-torque-induced breaking of magnetic interfaces in ultracold gases

-In our experiment, we coherently couple two hyperfine states, $|F,m_F\rangle=|1,\pm1\rangle$, of ultracold $^{23}$Na atoms, trapped in an elongated harmonic potential (see Methods); $F$ is the total atomic angular momentum and $m_\text{F}$ is its projection along the quantization $z$ axis.
+In our experiment, we coherently couple two hyperfine states, $|F,m_F\rangle=|1,\pm1\rangle$, of a near-zero-temperature Bose-Einstein condensate of $^{23}$Na atoms, trapped in an elongated harmonic potential (see Methods); $F$ is the total atomic angular momentum and $m_\text{F}$ is its projection along the quantization axis $z$.
 This system is equivalent to a magnetic material with nonuniform magnetic anisotropy in the presence of an external transverse field, as sketched in \aref{fig:1}.
 In the analogy, the effective external magnetic field is represented by the electromagnetic radiation that coherently couples the spin states, while the ferromagnetic anisotropy is due to the nonsymmetric interatomic interactions and varies spatially thanks to the density inhomogeneity of the sample.
+The interatomic interaction energy of sodium mixtures, together with the low magnetic field noise of our magnetically shielded system, allows us to tune the coupling strength below the interaction energy.
+This corresponds, in magnetic materials, to an external field below the magnetic anisotropy.
 If all spins are initially aligned along $z$ and a field is suddenly applied, they start precessing, as illustrated by the vector on the Bloch sphere (\aref{fig:1}b).
 The precession happens around a direction that depends on the local properties.
 While standard magnetic materials quickly align along one axis (grey vector in \aref{fig:1}c) because of dissipation, our nondissipative atomic system allows to study a longer dynamical evolution.